A Shilling for Candles: Plot

-The body of a woman, Christine Clay (née Christina Gotobed) is discovered at the edge of the surf on a beach in Kent.
-She is initially thought to be the victim of a drowning accident, but the presence of a button tangled in her hair leads Inspector Grant to conclude she has been murdered.
-Suspicion quickly falls on her house guest, Robert Tisdall, who admits to having stolen Clay's car and then regretted it and returned.
-Tisdall had been Clay's guest for 4 days at the time of the murder, in a cottage that she had rented in secret to have an anonymous holiday.
-He inherited a fortune but has squandered it, and was rescued from a life of poverty when Clay randomly encountered him in London and offered him hospitality out of kindness.
-She did not tell him her name, instructing him to call her "Chris".
+An early morning walker discovers the body of a woman at the edge of the surf on a beach in Kent.
+People hope she is the victim of a drowning accident, but the presence of a button tangled in her hair, and signs of struggle on her hands, lead Inspector Grant to conclude she has been murdered.

+Grant’s suspicion quickly falls on her house guest, Robert Tisdall, who admits to having stolen the victim's car and then regretted it and returned to the beach.
+Tisdall had been her guest in a rented cottage for four days at the time of the murder.
+He claims not to have known that his hostess was film star Christine Clay, who had rented the cottage in secret to have an anonymous holiday; only her husband and the owner know where she is.
+Tisdall inherited a fortune but had squandered it, was on the point of suicide, and was rescued when Clay randomly encountered him in London, offering him hospitality out of kindness.
+She did not tell him her full name, instructing him to call her "Chris".

 Clay's identity is revealed when Jason Harmer, her songwriter, arrives at the cottage having tracked down its location from a clue in a letter he received from her.
-Once her identity becomes public Lydia Keats, an astrologist, receives considerable attention for having correctly predicted that Clay would drown.
+Once her identity becomes public, Lydia Keats, an astrologist, receives considerable attention for having correctly predicted that Clay would drown.

-The day before the murder, Clay wrote to her lawyer instructing him to add a codicil to her will bequeathing a small portion of her estate — a ranch in California and several thousand pounds — to Tisdall.
-The bulk of her estate is left to "maintain the beauty of the English countryside".
-Tisdall claims not to have known about the bequest to him.
+The day before the murder, Clay wrote to her lawyer instructing him to add a codicil to her will bequeathing a small portion of her estate — a ranch in California and five thousand pounds — to Tisdall.
+The bulk of her estate is left to "maintain the beauty of the English countryside", as she knows her husband has sufficient wealth.

+Tisdall does not know about the bequest to him until the police tell him.

 Although it goes against his intuition, Grant is convinced of Tisdall's guilt by the motive provided by the bequest.
-Another suspicious circumstance is that Tisdall's coat, which had buttons similar to the one found in Clay's hair, has been stolen.
-Furthermore, none of Clay's friends knows of the cottage, except for her husband and the owner of the cottage, another film star.
+Another suspicious circumstance is that Tisdall's coat, which has buttons similar to the one found in Clay's hair, has been stolen.

 Grant decides to arrest Tisdall, but he escapes.
-Later, Tisdall is discovered by Erica Burgoyne, the 16-year-old daughter of the local Chief Constable.
+Later, Erica Burgoyne, the 16-year-old daughter of the local Chief Constable, finds Tisdall and brings him food.
 Erica believes Tisdall's story about his coat, and sets out to find it.
-She discovers that a tramp was in the neighborhood on the day the coat was stolen, and tracks him through the fact that he mends china.
-The coat she recovers has no missing buttons, leading Grant to conclude that Tisdall is innocent.
-However, Tisdall cannot be found and anxiety mounts regarding his safety.
+She is successful, and the coat has no missing buttons.
+Grant concludes that Tisdall is innocent.
+Tisdall cannot be found and anxiety mounts regarding his safety.